anqooqie/proconlib/docs/matrix.md

 std::size_t A.rows();
 ```

-It returns the number of the rows of the matrix.
+It returns $n$, the number of rows of the matrix.

 ### Constraints
 - None